Small Business Innovation Research (SBIR)

 Key benefits for participating agencies include:

-- a challenge definition workshop, to ensure challenges are clearly scoped
+- a challenge definition workshop, fully funded by the SBIR program, to ensure challenges are clearly scoped

 - opportunities to engage new and different innovative solution providers

-- DSITI support for the costs of developing solutions
+- support from the SBIR program for the costs of developing solutions

 - a staged procurement process which manages the risk of funding innovative solutions